Installation

 • Ensure you have at sufficient free disk space

-X Server for GUI
+2. X Server Optional, if GUI is desired.

-Install XQuartz 2.7.7
+macOS: Install XQuartz 2.7.7

 Setup Steps: